atefm/Apache_ETL/README.md

 # Building an ETL pipeline with Apache Airflow
-The goal of the project is to build a dashboard that showcasessales funnel through standard Data Engineering practices and using technologies such as Apache Airflow.
+The goal of the project is to build a dashboard that showcases sales funnel through standard Data Engineering practices and using technologies such as Apache Airflow.

 ## Data Source
 4 CSV files containing structured data.
 The data files are stored in the 'data' folder
 ## Overall Solution

-- The proposed solution is to build the data pipeline using Apache Airflow as required.
+- The proposed solution is to build a data pipeline using Apache Airflow as required.
 The overall strategy is to create two databases namely, **transactional_db** and **data_warehouse_db**.
-The reason for creating two databasesis to avoid using the main database (**transactional_db**) when performingdata analysis related tasks.
+The reason for creating two databases is to avoid using the main database (**transactional_db**) when performing data analysis related tasks.
 - The data stored in the **data_warehouse_db** is to be used to perform transformations and building of dashboard reports.
 - The data warehouse is to be updated incrementally.
 - Reporting tools such as PowerBI can be used to extract and visualise reports.The tool also allows the reports to be automatically refreshed with new data coming in at predefined intervals.